fmtn/a/README.md

 Example7.
 Put file foo.bar as text message on queue q, with encoding EBCDIC CP037 (any charset known on server/JVM should work)

     $a -p "@foo.bar" -e CP037 q

+#Use AMQP 1.0
+A defaults to ActiveMQ default protocol, OpenWire.
+You can also use AMQP 1.0.
+In theory, it should work with all AMQP compliant brokers.

+$a -A -b "amqp://guest:guest@localhost:5672" -p "foobar" q

 #Build